Nikhil9786/Log-Analyzer/README.md

    - `<path_to_log_file>`: The full path to your Juju debug log file.
    - `<charm_name>`: The charm name to filter logs by.
 If omitted, logs for all charms will be analyzed.

-3. The script will display the results, including warnings per charm, severity counts, duplicate message counts, proportions of each message type, and total message counts.

 ---